ethereum/EIPs/EIPS/eip-TimeNFT.md

     /// if(startTime <= now <= endTime) {return true;} else {return false;}
     function isValidNow(uint256 tokenId) external view returns (bool);

-    /// @notice Mint a new NFT from an old NFT
+    /// @notice Mint a new token from an old token
-    /// @dev Throws if `tokenId` is not valid NFT
+    /// @dev Throws if `tokenId` is not valid token
-    /// @param originalTokenId  The token id which the new NFT mint from
+    /// @param originalTokenId_  The token id which the new token mint from
-    /// @param newNftStartTime  The start time of the new NFT
+    /// @param newTokenStartTime  The start time of the new token
+    /// @param newTokenOwner  The owner of the new token
-    /// @return The the token id of the new NFT function split(uint256 originalTokenId,uint64 newNftStartTime) external returns(uint256);
+    /// @return newTokenId The the token id of the new token function split(uint256 originalTokenId_, uint64 newTokenStartTime, address newTokenOwner) external returns(uint256);

-    /// @notice Merge two NFTs to one NFT
+    /// @notice Merge two time NFTs into one time NFT
-    /// @dev Throws if `tokenAId` or `tokenBId` is not valid NFT
+    /// @dev Throws if `firstTokenId` or `secondTokenId` is not valid token
-    /// @param firstTokenId   The token id of the first NFT
+    /// @param firstTokenId   The id of the first token
-    /// @param secondTokenId  The token id of the second NFT
+    /// @param secondTokenId  The id of the second token
+    /// @param newTokenOwner  The owner of the new token
-    /// @return The the token id of the new NFT function merge(uint256 firstTokenId,uint256 secondTokenId) external returns(uint256);
+    /// @return newTokenId The id of the new token function merge(uint256 firstTokenId,uint256 secondTokenId, address newTokenOwner) external returns(uint256);
 }
 ```

 ## Rationale

+todo

 ## Backwards Compatibility